-Moorside Dental Practice is on the outskirts of Halifax and provides NHS and private dental care treatment for adults and children.
+Leeds Road Dental Practice is near Bradford city centre and provides private dental treatment for adults and NHS dental treatment for children.

-There is disabled access at this location with treatment rooms based on the ground floor.
-Car parking spaces are available at the practice and local transport links nearby.
+Disabled access is available to the building via a ramp and treatment rooms are based on the ground floor and first floor.
+Car parking is available near the practice and local transport links are nearby.

-The dental team includes seven dentists, one dental hygienist, a practice manager and eight dental nurse/receptionists.
-The practice has five treatment rooms.
+The dental team includes three dentists, six dental nurses, three receptionists and a practice manager.

-The practice is owned by an individual who is the principal dentist there.
-They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The practice is owned by a company and as a condition of registration must have a person registered with the CQC as the registered manager.
+Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The registered manager at Leeds Road Dental Practice is the principal dentist.

-During the inspection we spoke with one dentist and two dental nurses.
+During the inspection we spoke with one dentist, two dental nurses and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.